What is Close-Ended Fund?

 How to Interpret

-Close-ended funds lock in your capital for a fixed period (typically 3-5 years).
+Close-ended funds lock in your capital for a fixed period (typically 3β5 years).
 This gives the fund manager stability to invest without worrying about redemption pressure.
-However, if you need to exit early, you must sell on the exchange — often at a discount to NAV.
-Historically, close-ended funds in India have not consistently outperformed open-ended peers.
+However, if you need to exit early, you must sell on the exchange, often at a discount to NAV.
+In US markets these are called Closed-End Funds (CEFs) and frequently trade at 5β15% discounts to NAV.
+In international markets like India, close-ended funds have historically not outperformed their open-ended peers either.

 Typical Ranges